Richard Butcher (footballer): Lincoln City

 Butcher joined Football League Third Division Lincoln City which had recently recovered from a financial struggle that had nearly seen the club go out of business.
 The club was now under the stewardship of Keith Alexander who had begun to bring in a new influx of players to the team.
 He made his City debut on 23 November 2002 in a 2–1 home defeat against his former club Rushden.
 He scored his first Imps goal on 14 December in a 2–2 draw with Cambridge United.
 By the end of the 2002–2003 season Lincoln had gained entry into the Play-offs following a dramatic Simon Yeo equaliser against Torquay United on the final day of the season.
 City progressed to the final at Cardiff's Millennium Stadium following a 6–3 aggregate victory over Scunthorpe United in the semi-finals.
 Butcher played the full ninety minutes of the final but could not help Lincoln from losing to AFC Bournemouth 5–2.
 During the 2003–2004 season Lincoln reached the Play-offs yet again but were defeated by Huddersfield Town in the semi-final.
 The 2004–2005 campaign saw The Imps qualify for a third successive Play-off spot and after dumping Macclesfield Town out in the semi-final, City were beaten 2–0 by Southend United.

 Oldham Athletic

 August 2005 rang in a new era for Butcher when he joined Football League One side Oldham Athletic who were managed by Ronnie Moore.
 He made his debut for The Latics on the opening day of the 2005–2006 season in a 2–0 victory over Yeovil Town.
 However, despite figuring in nearly every game up until October he was loaned back to Lincoln City for a month in which he played 4 games, scoring once.
-Butcher returned to Oldham and completed the rest of the season making 39 appearances in all competitions, scoring 4 goals.
+Butcher returned to Oldham and completed the rest of the season making 39 overall competition appearances, scoring 4 goals.